Team Canada celebrates National Indigenous Peoples Day

 Jesse Cockney

 Jesse Cockney made his Olympic debut at Sochi 2014.
-Throughout his cross-country skiing career, Cockney has expressed his pride for his Indigenous heritage as an Inuvialuit and made it his goal to be a positive role model for all youth of aboriginal heritage.
+Throughout his cross-country skiing career, Cockney has expressed his pride for his Indigenous heritage as an Inuvialuit and made it his goal to be a positive role model for all youth of Indigenous heritage.

-As a way to connect with indigenous students off the skis, Cockney has made it his initiative to mentor First Nations, Inuit and Metis students in the Classroom Champions program.
+As a way to connect with Indigenous students off the skis, Cockney has made it his initiative to mentor First Nations, Inuit, and Metis students in the Classroom Champions program.

 Jocelyne Larocque

 In 2018, Larocque was recognized as a recipient of the Tom Longboat Award, given to the top female and top male athletes of Indigenous heritage in Canada.
+In early 2021, she was named Manitoba Indigenous Female Athlete of the Decade.

 Mary Spencer